chetan51/cerebro3/frontend/README.md

 # Cerebro 3

-JavaScript frontend for Cerebro 3 (a web-based visualization platform for Neural Networks.)
+JavaScript frontend for Cerebro 3 (a web-based visualization platform for Neural Networks).

 ## Demo